jsacksick/commerce_license_billing/README.md

 The gauge type also allows for open-ended usage (`immediate => TRUE`), in which case it is carried over into the next billing cycles.

+Note that the gauge usage is prorated, and the counter usage isn't.

 A usage group can also define `free_quantity`, the quantity provided for free with the license.
 Only usage exceeding this quantity will be charged for.
 For counters this means that the free quantity is subtracted from the total quantity.